Published on

 Ease-of-use

-Both solutions have very comprehensive, throughout user experience (UX) and user interface (UI) elements that turn complex challenges into fun, user-friendly projects, from building a complex relational database to creating a company wiki, for example.
+Both solutions have very comprehensive, thorough user experience (UX) and user interface (UI) elements that turn complex challenges into fun, user-friendly projects, from building a complex relational database to creating a company wiki, for example.

 However, Notion is much easier to adopt for first-time users by being text-first and using a block-building system.
 Airtable, on the other hand, while much more interesting to look at than other spreadsheet solutions like Google Sheets or Microsoft Excel, will require a steeper learning curve for new users.